RMerl/asuswrt-merlin/README-merlin.txt

 376.46 (xx-xxx-2014)
    - NEW: Merged with Asus GPL 2061.
 This is essentially the new QTN driver for the AC87.
+   - FIXED: Various webui issues with IE10/IE11 (patch by pinwing)

 376.45 (17-Aug-2014)